tlevine/sudoroom-til-statistics-doodles/readme.md

 ---
 title: Today I learned about statistics through doodles
 ---
-Here are some videos of the
+Here are some videos from the
 [time I doodled about statistics]() in [Sudoroom]().